 What Are The Bases In Relationships?

 In baseball, the bases are key to scoring runs.
-The player who bats has to hit the ball and touch first, second, and third base in order, and then return to home plate (fourth base) to score runs.
-In the US, people describe sexual activity in terms of baseball.
+The player who bats has to hit the ball and touch first, second, and third base in the correct order and then return to home plate (fourth base) to score runs.
+In the US, people describe physical intimacy in terms of baseball.
 They use baseball analogies to describe the level of physical intimacy achieved in relationships.

 You may have heard these references in high school or college.
 These terms have been around for decades but are now often used by teenagers.
 They became popular as the baseball terms were relatable and easily understood by the masses.
-While the definitions of bases might slightly differ across sources, this post will help you know the commonly used descriptions.
+While the definitions of bases might slightly differ across sources, this post will help you know the commonly used descriptions that help build strong partnership among couples.

 There are primarily four bases in relationships.
 Keep reading to understand the concept of American bases.